gitkraken/gitlens-docs/gitlens/GL-Agents.md

 ---

-# Compose Commits from Agent Changes
+## Compose Commits from Agent Changes

-Commit Composer is now integrated directly into the Commit Graph details panel.

-You can generate structured commits from working changes without leaving the Graph.
+Commit Composer is integrated directly into the Commit Graph details panel.
+You can generate structured commits from working changes without leaving the Commit Graph.

-## Compose a Commit
+### Compose a Commit

-1. Open the Commit Graph
+1. Open the Commit Graph.
-2. Select a WIP row
+2. Select a WIP row.
-3. Open the details panel
+3. Open the details panel.
-4. Switch to Compose mode
+4. Switch to Compose mode.
-5. Review proposed commit groupings
+5. Review proposed commit groupings.
-6. Edit the generated commit message if needed
+6. Edit the generated commit message if needed.
-7. Commit the changes
+7. Commit the changes.

 Compose mode supports: